What's Included in the Price

 Below-ground waterproofing must be performed by a licensed waterproofer.
 In NSW, verify licences through NSW Fair Trading.
 A contractor licence is required for work over $5,000 including GST.
 You can check licence numbers on the NSW Fair Trading licence search.

-- Current NSW waterproofing licence number
+- Provide their current NSW waterproofing licence number upfront

-- Public liability insurance
+- Carry public liability insurance

 How We Calculate